 County Officials Advise Against Holiday Travel to Prevent COVID-19 Surge

-With the upcoming Lunar New Year, Valentine's Day, and Presidents Day, Public Health advises against non-essential travel and gatherings with people not from your household.
-COVID-19 surged after Thanksgiving and Christmas travel in November and December.
-The more people travel, the more interactions they have with individuals outside of their household, the greater the risk of getting and spreading COVID-19.
-Shared transportation, including travel by air, bus, or rail, can not only put travelers at risk but also all members of the community if infected travelers spread COVID-19 to others after returning to Los Angeles County.
+The more people travel, the more interactions people have.
+The more interactions people have with people outside of their household, the greater the risk of getting and spreading COVID-19.
+Travel (especially by shared conveyances such as air, bus, or rail travel) can not only put the traveler at risk but also all members of the community if the traveler spreads COVID-19 to others after returning to Los Angeles County.

 Postponing travel and staying home is the best way to protect yourself and others from COVID-19 during this pandemic.

 As Los Angeles County continues to grapple with its COVID-19 cases and given the prevalence of COVID-19 in many states and countries, persons arriving in Los Angeles County (LAC) from other states or countries and LAC residents returning from other states or countries could introduce new sources of infection, including new strains of the SARS-CoV-2 virus, into Los Angeles.

 Despite recent decreases in the current COVID-19 surge of cases and hospitalizations and given the new daily cases and hospitalizations remain high, it remains imperative that LAC residents continue to take steps necessary to curb the spread of COVID-19 and contain new sources of infection.
 The County of Los Angeles is issuing the following guidance for travelers: